nervosnetwork/docs/docs/getting-started/run-node.md

 ## Get CKB

-To get the CKB client software, you can choose to download the released binary directly, or build it from the source code, or [run it in a docker](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md).
+To get the CKB client software, you can choose to download the released binary directly, or build it from the source code.

+### Use Docker
+You can use Docker to run your CKB node.
+For the detailed guidance, please refer to [this document on GitHub](https://github.com/nervosnetwork/ckb/blob/develop/docs/run-ckb-with-docker.md).

+> For Windows user, we recommend you to use Docker for running CKB node.

 ### Download from Release